ScilifelabDataCentre/serve-tutorials/Workshops/Packaging-and-sharing-applications-as-docker-images/docs/hands-on/docs/index.md

 Next, re-build your image as described above, this time including your DockerHub username in the image name, as shown below.

+!!! warning  "Note"
+    The dot **(.)** at the end of the command is important.
+This sets the build context to the current directory.
+This means that the build expects to find the Dockerfile in the directory where the command is invoked

 ```bash
 docker build -t <your-dockerhub-username>/<some-name>:<some-tag> .